 The U-shaped Seating Arrangement

-The end is open and gives the trainer ample space to move around, shuffle between the board and the desks, and interact with the trainees.
+The end is open, giving the trainer ample space to move around, shuffle between the board and the desks, and interact with the trainees.

 The Single Circle/Square Arrangement

-This training room layout is perfect for all hands-on deck practical sessions.
-It creates an environment that brings the trainer down to the level of the trainees (think about a primary school robotics training).
+This training room layout is perfect for all hands-on practical sessions.
+It creates an environment that brings the trainer down to the level of the trainees (think about primary school robotics training).

 The circle can be very big or small, depending on the number of trainees to be seated.